-Morro Bay is a quaint beach town located on California’s central coast.
-This town is most notably recognized by Morro Rock, a large rock jetting out from the coast which actually forms the bay.
-8In Morro Bay, visitors often enjoy water activities and looking for sea otters in the bay.
-Located right off of Pacific Coast Highway, Morro Bay is a popular spot for visitors driving up or down the California Coast.
-Through our research on the few articles written on Morro Bay, online reviews, and our in person experience, we determined that the following are the best places to eat, play, and stay.
+Morro Bay, CA is a quaint beach town located on California’s central coast, just a short drive west of San Luis Obispo.
+This town is most notably recognized by Morro Rock, a large rock jetting out from the coast which forms the bay.
+Visitors can enjoy various things to do in Morro Bay like water activities, looking for sea otters in the bay, or relaxing in a quaint hotel right next to the water.
+Since this town is home to Morro Bay State Park, visitors also enjoy camping right next to the bay and hiking to unmatched views of Morro Rock.
+Morro Bay is also a popular spot for visitors driving up or down the California Coast since it is located right off of Pacific Coast Highway.
+From our 36 research including articles written on Morro Bay, online reviews, and our in person experience, we determined that the following are the best places to eat, play, and stay.

 Top Dog Coffee is a local coffee shop in Morro Bay where their beans are roasted daily by the owner.
 Roasting through their own company named Rescue Me Coffee Company, Top Dog Coffee gives back to local dog shelters and the independent coffee farmers who grow their beans.
 In addition to coffee and pastries, Top Dog’s kitchen serves breakfast, lunch, and alcoholic drinks throughout the day.
 In addition to their inside seating, Top Dog Coffee has a beautiful outdoor garden patio where you can enjoy you food and drinks in the sunshine.